Parlor Songs in search of popular American Song

 We will advise you of receipt and plan for publication or rejection.
 Rejected submissions files will be destroyed.

-February, 2003
+February, 2012

 Please Help Us Continue our Efforts with a donation.
-ParlorSongs Association, Inc. is a non-profit organization 501(c)(3), incorporated in Washington (state).
+The Parlor Songs Academy. is a Tennessee unincorporated association.
 Donations go towards the aquisition of additional music, preservation of music, equipment and educational efforts.
 If you like what we do, please help us out.
+Donation funds are used entirely for the operating expenses of Parlor Songs and/or aquisition of additional music or equipment.

 A great deal of work and effort has gone into these pages.
-The concept, design, performance (MIDI and other recordings) of these works, the web pages, custom images and original content are Copyright © 1996-2008 by The Parlor Songs Association, Inc., Richard A. Reublin and/or Robert L. Maine.
+The concept, design, images, written text and performance (MIDI and other recordings) of these works, the web pages, custom images and original content are Copyright © 1997-2023 by Richard A. Reublin or Richard G. Beil.
 Before using any of these images, text or performances (MIDI or other recordings), please read our usage policy for standard permissions and those requiring special attention.
 Thanks.

-ParlorSongs.org respects your privacy and does not collect or divulge personal information see our privacy policy for more information
+We respect your privacy and do not collect or divulge personal information see our privacy policy for more information

 E-Mail us for more information or comments or read our FAQs to get instant answers to our most often asked questions.